Political Science (POL) - Courses

 This course analyzes gender and sexuality issues in the political systems of Latin American countries.
 It examines the role that history, religion, economics but more importantly politics plays in the lives of women in this part of the world.
 Prerequisite: POL 202 or POL 205 or POL 234 or junior standing.
 Offered Occasionally.

 Model UN: International Diplomacy

 An examination of contemporary international diplomacy, which also includes participation in a regional or national Model United Nations conference.
 The course examines the government, politics, and foreign policy of assigned countries, with particular emphasis on problems whose solutions may necessitate cooperative multilateral diplomacy.
 Repeatable for credit - maximum six.
 Prerequisite: POL 346.
-Offered Fall.
+Offered Fall, Spring.

 POL 450 Cr.1-12

 Internship in Political Science

 An academically relevant work experience within the federal, state, or local government structure, or within other political organizations such as political parties, as arranged by the department.
 The experience will be supervised closely both by the local internship coordinator and the departmental staff.
 A written report relating the field experience to academic training will be required.
 Repeatable for credit - maximum 12.
 Consent of department.
 Offered Fall, Winter, Spring, Summer.